Anuj123321-rgb/CNN_Brain_tumour_classification_models/README.md

-It is kind of research performed on brain tumour dataset in which i uses multiple technoiques to achieve a significant metrics .
+It is kind of research performed on brain tumour dataset in which i uses multiple techniques to achieve a significant metrics .